 5. Dealing with a partner’s addictions: When one partner is an addict and the other one is “trying to change them”, it can become really stressful.

 It doesn’t matter the addiction; it often creates a sense of resentment when the “free” partner feels like the addict is not doing enough to drop their habits.
-And this leads to stress and tension in the relationship.
+This makes them criticize their partner, which then leads to stress and tension in the relationship.

 While patience and tolerance are important virtues for any relationship, it may also be important to seek out professional help for such situations.